 Some of my faves are:

-FYI: I do not represent any particular makeup brands and all my information is based on my thorough makeup education and my almost 2 decades of working as a professional makeup artist.
+FYI: I do not represent any particular makeup brands and all my information is based on my thorough makeup education and my 25 years working as a professional makeup artist.